 Unfortunately, President Reagan’s immigration reform created an incentive for more illegal immigration.
 Was it compassionate to encourage millions of men, women, and children to risk their lives to come here illegally?
 Was it compassionate to encourage them to live in legal limbo once they arrived?
 I don’t think so.

 How many people have died crossing deserts and oceans because they hoped to receive amnesty via immigration reform?
 Many for sure.
+Supporters of amnesty for illegal immigrants are directly responsible for incentivizing human trafficking.
 If we use the leftist rationale for gun control, we should permanently ban all amnesty for illegal immigrants because it might save the life of one child.

-The compassionate response is to consistently and fairly enforce existing immigration law as a means to deter illegal immigration.
+The compassionate response is to consistently and fairly enforce existing immigration law as a means to deter illegal immigration and the resulting human trafficking.
 This would save lives and reduce the number of illegal immigrants living in legal limbo.
 Repeating the 1986 reform act would only make the problem worse.

 Think about it as an individual.
 How many people can you take into your home before living conditions deteriorate for everyone?
 There’s a limit on the national level as well.
 A nation’s first responsibility is to its legal immigrants and citizens, doing otherwise undermines the rule of law and integrity of citizenship.

 A compassionate policy would eliminate the possibility of amnesty.
 Then begin a long term deportation plan focusing on those who have criminal records other than being here illegally.
 Next, put more resources into helping productive individuals become citizens while reducing spending on welfare for illegal immigrants.
 This creates an incentive for those serious about becoming legal U.S. citizens, and provides a deterrent for illegal entry.

 The goal is not to deport 12 million illegals, the goal is to consistently enforce the law in a way that preserves the integrity of our borders, citizenship, and economy.